GateraGael/Google-Research-Football-Environment-Experiment/Installation.md

 export DISPLAY=:0

 docker run --gpus all -e DISPLAY=$DISPLAY -it -v /tmp/.X11-unix:/tmp/.X11-unix:rw -v ./your_experimentation_repo:/workspace gfootball_gpu bash

+###If you named your repo exactly as mine

+docker run --gpus all -e DISPLAY=$DISPLAY -it -v /tmp/.X11-unix:/tmp/.X11-unix:rw -v ./Google-Research-Football-Environment-Experiment:/workspace gfootball_gpu bash

 ```

 ## Running the command to start the game as instructed